Last updated on 09 December 2025

 Recent investment performance

-• These trends have resulted in a narrowing of the gap between property equivalent yields and 10-year gilt yields from a recent peak of circa 350 basis points at the start of 2024 to circa 240 basis points at the end of May 2025.
+• 10-year gilt yields moved up sharply from near-zero during the pandemic and have stood at around 4.6% through much of 2025.
+This has resulted in a narrowing of the gap between property equivalent yields and 10-year gilts, from a recent peak of circa 350 basis points at the start of 2024 to around 250 basis points at the end of November 2025.
+More recently, gilt yields have eased slightly, from around 4.7% earlier in the month to approximately 4.4% at the end of November (following the Budget), the lowest level since late 2024.

 • Capital growth performance varies considerably across the main commercial property sectors.
-Industrial and retail are outperforming the all-property average, with annual growth to May 2025 standing at 5.2% and 3.6% respectively.
-In contrast, office capital values are continuing to fall on an annual basis, at -2.3% over the 12 months to May 2025, although performance is continuing to improve.
+Industrial is outperforming the all-property average, with annual growth to October 2025 standing at 4.3%.
+In contrast, office capital values are still falling on an annual basis, at -2.1% over the 12 months to October 2025, although performance is continuing to improve.
+Retail capital growth is currently between industrials and offices at 2.6%.

 For further information on the current market, or to speak directly to one of our commercial property professionals, please contact us.